 As we skidded southward, mountain ranges appeared in the distance, angling obliquely toward our destination.
 In the last stretch, south of Delta Junction, they finally intercepted our path.
 The way became much hillier and anything but straight, on what would become one of the most scenic drives I’ve ever encountered.
 We squeaked through, thanks to the fact that snow management in that area was much more diligently done than near Fairbanks.

 There was some doubt whether or not we’d be able to determine the place to park.
 The 8 or 10 other cars that beat us there put our minds at ease— sort of.
 That was far more company than we expected.
 The upside was that the path to the glacier was easy to follow and relatively well trampled.
 In no time we came face to face with the cave.

 The opening was startlingly large, yet appeared small at the toe of the snowed-over glacier.
 The elliptical mouth was cleanly cut, like the first hole a baby bird pecks from the inside of an egg.

 Once we entered and our eyes adjusted, the depth of the cave became apparent, along with all the colors and textures.
 The walls and ceiling were of smooth, undulating ice.
 Periods of melting and freezing left it with a regular scalloped pattern, not unlike waves on the ocean.
 Also ocean-like was the aqua hue which, in some places, darkened into an unknowable depth.

 Streaks of rocks and dirt—incorporated into the flow perhaps hundreds of years ago— hung suspended in the glacial blue.
 Like fruit swirled into Jell-o.
 Immovable until warm air returns to carve back the layers.

 On the right lay a glassy floor, the normal runway for meltwater in the summer.
 Wishing not to incur concussions so far from the road, we stuck to the dusty, rocky path on the left.
-Many before had done the same, as could be seen by the frost deposited on the ceiling by their collective breath.
+Many before had done the same, evidenced by the frost deposited on the ceiling by their collective breath.